Noochester/Room-Detection---Tensorflow/Final model/README.md

 If you get **OK (skipped=1)** the installation is finished.
 ![Example1](Example2.png?raw=true "Verification")

-**Run the detection:**
+**Running the detection**
 ```
 git clone https://github.com/Noochester/Room-Detection---Tensorflow.git
 cd Room-Detection---Tensorflow/Final model
 ```
 **Collect the model files from the link at the top, so you now have "\Final model\export"**

-The script can be adjusted to detect different amount of boxes, with different colours, fonts and thickness.
-By default it checks the **/images/eval** folder for images and the results are saved in the **images/evald**.
+The script can be adjusted to detect different amount of boxes, with different colours, fonts and thickness, set amount of the different objects.
+By default it checks the **/images/eval** folder for images and the results are saved in the **images/evald**.\
+**pictureOrTV** is by default 0 so the value must be changed with the arguments to get detections of it.

 An example command to run the script:
 ```